 Forthspring has a beautiful community garden at the back of the building.
-The garden is a fantastic resource for all the projects within Forthspring, in particular since Covid-19 has made outdoor activity much safer than indoor activity.
+The garden is a fantastic resource for all the projects within Forthspring and for the local community, in particular since Covid-19 has made outdoor activity safer than indoor activity.

 Gardening has many benefits including enhanced well-being, improved dexterity, reduced symptoms of anxiety and depression, and improved relaxation and satisfaction.
 It also provides social entertainment for those gardening in groups.

-With a little bit of investment, the Forthspring garden could become an important outdoor resource for the Clonard/Woodvale areas, playing an important role in local biodiversity.
+With a little bit of investment, the Forthspring garden has become an important outdoor resource for the Clonard/Woodvale areas, playing an important role in local biodiversity.
 The gardener’s group is key to this process.

 MUMO delivers regular sessions during the annual Summer Scheme in the garden.
 In August 2022, MUMO delivered a community fun day with PPR and Grow which attracted 150 local residents.
 Springfield Primary School’s nursery unit is currently using the garden twice a month to support the children’s mental health wellbeing.